Chapter 2 Linear models

 \[y = \beta_0 + \beta_1 \times x + \epsilon\]

-where \(y\) is the expression we want to model and \(x\) represents the two groups that are generally encoded as 0 and 1.
+where \(y\) is the expression (the dependent or response variable) we want to model and \(x\) represents the two groups (the independent or explanatory variable(s)) that are generally encoded as 0 and 1.
 The expression above translates as follows:

 • the expression in group 1 (i.e. when \(x = 0\)) is equal to \(\beta_0\) (the average expression of group 1);